montagejs/montagejs.org/docs/repetition.md

 In this example:

 * The Repetition component's `contentController` property is set to be a `RangeController` for managing some content.
-* The `Text` component is a child of the Repetition and derives its `value` property from its `objectAtcurrentIteration` property.
+* The `Text` component is a child of the Repetition and derives its `value` property from its `iteration.object` property.
 * Clicking the Change Content button replaces the managed content with new random content.

 ```html